RyanJKS/portfolio-V2/README.md

 ## About The Project

-As a passionate professional in [your field or industry], I have accumulated a diverse range of skills and experiences that I'm excited to share with you.
+As a passionate software developer, I have accumulated a diverse range of skills and experiences that I'm excited to share with you.
 Through this website, you'll find comprehensive information about my background, expertise, and accomplishments.

 <!-- put gif video here -->
 <a href="https://github.com/RyanJKS/portfolio-v2">